 public class Grid3D extends AbstractCompositeShape

-A 3D grid of line segments filling a rectangular volume defined by two opposite corner points.
+A 3D grid of line segments filling a rectangular volume defined by two diagonally opposite corner points.
 Lines run along all three axes (X, Y, and Z) at regular intervals determined by the step size.

 At each grid intersection point, up to three line segments are created (one along each axis), forming a three-dimensional lattice.
-The corner points are automatically normalized so that p1 holds the minimum coordinates and p2 holds the maximum coordinates.

 This shape is useful for visualizing 3D space, voxel boundaries, or spatial reference grids in a scene.